Setup Prometheus and Grafana to visualize microservice metrics

 If you have any Grafana installation issue please check this link.

 The next step is to configure the data source for Grafana to scrape metrics from.
 Click on the “Data Source” button, select Prometheus, and specify the Prometheus url localhost:9090.
+If the dashboard does not display data, under the Other section for the Data Source, change the HTTP method to GET.

-Then you need to upload a dashboard JSON file in the Grafana UI under Home > Dashboards > Import dashboard.
+After setup the Grafana server, then you can import a Grafana Dashboard through uploading a dashboard JSON file in the Grafana UI under Home > Dashboards > Import dashboard.
 You can use a file like tgi_grafana.json.
+Open the dashboard, and you will see different panels displaying the metrics data.